Associate Vice-Presidents (Research)

 She has been a member of the National Committee on the Status of Women in Geography of the Association of American Geographers, Co-Chair of the Presidential Task force on Violence against Women and Co-Chair of the Committee on the Prevention of Sexual Violence at the University of Calgary.
 At NIU she won awards for teaching and the promotion of women on campus, including the Wilma D. Stricklin Award for enhancing the climate on campus for women.

 Currently, Lesley sits on boards for Trout Unlimited Canada.
 She is a Fellow of the Royal Canadian Geographic Society, was recognized as a SHEInnovator by SHEInnovates Alberta – the first Canadian chapter of the UN Women's Global Innovation Coalition for Change – and in 2019, was awarded the Vision Builder Award by the Universal Women’s Network.

-Jacquelyn Burkell was appointed to a second term as (Acting) Associate Vice-President (Research) for one year, effective July 1, 2020.
+Jacquelyn Burkell was appointed as Associate Vice-President (Research) for a five-year term, effective July 1, 2021.
 She holds a PhD in Psychology (Cognitive Science) from Western and is an associate professor in the Faculty of Information & Media Studies.

 Jacquelyn served as the faculty’s Assistant Dean of Research for seven years and chaired the Associate Deans (Research) group from 2016-2018.
 Throughout her career, Jacquelyn has served on a wide variety of academic committees, including the 2016 URB Task Force Steering Committee – Support for Research in Social Sciences, Arts, and Humanities at Western.